Quantum Fluctuations and Newton-Cartan Geometry for Non-Relativistic de Sitter space: Discussion

 \section{Discussion}

-In this paper, we considered the two-dimensional Galilean version of de Sitter space, whose symmetries are captured by the extended de Sitter-Galilei (EdS-G) algebra.
+In this paper, we considered the two-dimensional Galilean version of de Sitter space, of which the symmetries are captured by the extended de Sitter-Galilei (EdS-G) algebra.
 We studied aspects of both its bulk and boundary realisation.

 On the boundary side, we employed a Schwarzian-like action to compute one-loop contributions.
-We report that these contributions capture quantum fluctuations that dominate the low-energy density of states, and at low temperatures, we found the partition function to be dominated by $\mathcal{Z}_{\text{EdS-G}}(\beta)\sim \beta^{-2}$.
-Here, this $2$ correctly reflects the factors of $1/2$ that are added corresponding to the four generators of the EdS-G algebra.
+We report that these contributions capture quantum fluctuations that dominate the low-energy density of states and at low temperatures we found the partition function to be domintated by $\mathcal{Z}_{\text{EdS-G}}(\beta)\sim \beta^{-2}$.
+Here this $2$ correctly reflects the factors of $1/2$ that are added corresponding to the four generators of the EdS-G algebra.
 To arrive at this result, we derived the symplectic form entering the path integral measure directly from the effective action by introducing Ostrogradsky canonical momenta.
 To the best of our knowledge, this action-based derivation of the symplectic form has not been emphasised in the literature.
 We also found that the logarithmic contribution is not accompanied by an imaginary phase, in agreement with corresponding two-dimensional relativistic computations \cite{Maldacena:2019cbz,Cotler:2019nbi}.
 This contrasts with the relativistic result from four dimensions \cite{Blacker:2025zca,Maulik:2025phe}, which may be attributed to the intrinsically two-dimensional nature of the present computation.
-It should also be pointed out that the central charge $c_{1}$ drops out of our final result -- this is potentially a side-effect of choosing our vacuum in \eqref{eq:saddle-sol}.
+It should also be pointed out that central charge $c_{1}$ drops out of our final result -- this is potentially a side-effect of choosing our vacuum in \eqref{eq:saddle-sol}.
 We furthermore assumed, in our computation, that the answer is one-loop exact.
 In light of the close relation to the warped Schwarzian theory \cite{Afshar:2019tvp}, this appears plausible, although it certainly warrants further investigation.
 An exciting direction for future work would be to construct a SYK-like realisation of this model.
 A possible source of inspiration in this direction is \cite{Afshar:2019axx}, where related ideas were explored in the context of flat space holography and the complex SYK model and its corresponding Carrollian counterpart.